SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-members/add.md

     > [!NOTE]
     > If the required name is not in the list, you must first [create the contact][2].

-7. Click the arrow button to the right of the list ( ![icon][img2] ).
+7. Click the ![icon][img2] arrow button to the right of the list.
 The contact(s) will then be displayed on the right of the dialog.

 8. In the **Function** field, specify the function each person has in the project.
-Click the arrow to display a list of predefined alternatives to choose from.
-These are defined in SuperOffice Settings and maintenance.
+Click the arrow to display a list of predefined alternatives to choose from. [!include[SM](../../../learn/includes/are-defined-sm.md)]

 9. In the large text box under **Comment**, enter a more detailed description of the person's function within the project, if required.